retowyss/dataisbeautiful-2018-11/README.md

 # Data Is Beautiful - November 2018 - NASA Astronauts

-This is my entry for the [Reddit dataisbeautiful challenge](https://www.reddit.com/r/dataisbeautiful/) November 2018 challenge.
+This is my entry for the [Reddit dataisbeautiful challenge](https://www.reddit.com/r/dataisbeautiful/) November 2018.

 My visualization shows how astronauts are connected by missions.